 The aim of the work in the sections above was to explore and inform the design of the Theatre in the Home service trial.
-The aim of the trial is to provide a sufficient probe to test our hypotheses.
+It is not the write up of the trail.
+The trials will be written up in WP4 series of deliverables and so D4.2 will include the details of the methodology and results.
+The aim of the trial is to provide a sufficient probe to test our hypotheses and solicit audience responses regarding the value of features and preferences for choice in a multi-screen environment.